 Pet therapy, or animal-assisted therapy, is a great way for children with cerebral palsy to get greater benefits from physical therapy sessions as well as other types of treatment.
-Working with animals is proven to be beneficial in many ways, and when added to standard therapies can help children meet their goals.
+Working with animals is proven to be beneficial in many ways and, when added to standard therapies, can help children meet their goals.
 Parents should be cautious about choosing therapists and animals that are trained and licensed, and that have experience working with children with cerebral palsy.

 What is Pet Therapy?

 Also referred to as animal therapy or animal-assisted therapy, pet therapy is the use of specially trained animals to promote wellness, boost mood, aid therapy, and for other broad uses in mental and physical health care.
-Pet therapy can be informal, such as when a therapy dog visits a nursing home or hospital to cheer up residents and patients.
-Or, it can be more formal with guided therapy sessions that include the animal as a central aid or participant.
+Pet therapy can be informal, such as when a therapy dog visits a nursing home or hospital to cheer up residents and patients, or it can be more formal with guided therapy sessions that include the animal as a central aid or participant.

 Dogs are most commonly used in pet therapy, but all kinds of animals may be involved including cats, horses, and even guinea pigs.
-Specific situations in which pet therapy may be used include chemotherapy sessions, dental work and other scary procedures for children, or even adults, physical therapy to rehabilitate from an injury or a stroke, mental health therapy sessions, or for residents in long-term care facilities.
+Specific situations in which pet therapy may be used include chemotherapy sessions, dental work and other potentially scary or stressful procedures for children, or even adults, physical therapy to rehabilitate from an injury or a stroke, mental health therapy sessions, or for residents in long-term care facilities.
 Pet therapy is also commonly used to assist children with disabilities, including cerebral palsy.

 The Benefits of Working with Animals

 There are also physical benefits of working with animals, which include lowering blood pressure and heart rate, improving cardiovascular health, and reducing pain.
-Petting and being around animals has been shown to actually increase hormones like serotonin, and reduce others, like cortisol, which together promote less stress in the body.
+Petting and being around animals has been shown to increase hormones like serotonin and reduce others, like cortisol, which together promote less stress in the body.
 Pet owners are known to live longer than people who do not have pets in the home.

 Animal-Assisted Physical Therapy for Cerebral Palsy

 One important use of animals for children with cerebral palsy is to assist with physical therapy.
 Physical therapy is an important aspect of treatment for most children with cerebral palsy because it helps with muscle tone and balance, mobility, pain reduction, and other physical issues.
-There are a number of reasons to have an animal in the therapy session:
+There are a number of reasons to have an animal in the therapy session, including: